floatingatoll/nubis-dpaste/nubis/cloudformation/README.md

 #### Nested Stacks

-We are using nested stacks to deploy the necessayr resources.
+We are using nested stacks to deploy the necessary resources.
 You can find the nested stack templates at [nubis-stacks](https://github.com/Nubisproject/nubis-stacks).